jamesmalmeida/Cruzeiro-do-Sul-Database/README.md

 # Cruzeiro do Sul Database
-  QUATI Beamline (Sirius - CNPEM) Data Library for storing XAS & XRD spectras.
+  QUATI Beamline (Sirius - CNPEM) Data Library for storing XAS & XRD data.

   Developed initially in 2023 by Anailson Santos Silva as a research project during his participation in the 30th Summer Scholarship Program (PBV30) of the National Center for Research in Energy and Materials (CNPEM) located in Campinas, São Paulo - Brazil.

-  The idealizers of the database and the website were PhDs Santiago José Alejandro Figueroa (QUATI - LNLS) and James Moraes de Almeida (ILUM) and the engineer Igor Ferreira Torquato (QUATI - LNLS).
+  The idealizers of the database and the website were PhDs Santiago José Alejandro Figueroa (QUATI Beamline-LNLS/CNPEM) and James Moraes de Almeida (ILUM/CNPEM) and the engineer Igor Ferreira Torquato (LNLS/CNPEM).

 # Requirements:
   - Python : version 3.10 or higher